mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 For instance, fires.
 You should observe fire, you should discern fire.
 When you see the fire in the distance, you are always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because the fire doesn’t burn your body or your mind.
 So what is real discernment or real observation of fire?
 Put your hand in the fire.
 Immediately, you can observe *real* observations.

-If you observe the human body as Buddha, it is actually no observation, but observation has already been actualized.
+So if you observe the human body as Buddha, it is actually no observation, but observation has already been actualized.
 This is the total picture of the real reality you live in.
 That’s why Dogen Zenji says, “Yet the attainment of this observation has already been actualized.”

 > ... so you should know that it is attainment of jumping-around-ness or living-ness.

 What is the observation that has already been actualized?
 It is nothing but the jumping around; just activity.
 Just bubbles coming up constantly; just like energies gushing out.
 Like a spring gushing out from the ground, constantly coming up.
 That means nothing but the process, nothing but the practice, nothing but activity, constantly there.

 That’s why he says, “so you should know that it is attainment of jumping-around-ness”.
-That means *transcend*.
-We say transcend, but we don’t understand it.
+That means *transcendent*.
+We say transcendent, but we don’t understand it.
 What does *transcendent* mean?
-It is not that you should keep away from something, going to something else; that’s not transcendent.
-It is that you are always there, but there is no place for you or your object.
+It is not that you should keep away from something, going to something else; that’s not transcendent. *Transcendent* is that you are always there, but there is no place for you or your object.
 You are sick, but you are always right in the middle of sickness, so no trace of sickness is left; that is called transcendent.
 It’s not to escape from sickness.
-You have to really be watching constantly, just like spring water coming up.
+You have to really be working constantly, just like spring water coming up.
 So that’s why it says it like this here.

 #### part 2 14:39